neroshop/neroshop/external/curl/docs/INTERNALS.md

 ===

- All changes to the sources are committed to the git repository as soon as they're somewhat verified to work.
+ All changes to the sources are committed to the git repository as soon as they are somewhat verified to work.
 Changes shall be committed as independently as possible so that individual changes can be easily spotted and tracked afterwards.